ancient-geek/CBDuetFileUpload/README.md

 #### Upload
 Click to upload the file to the Duet.

+#### Open Duet's control interface after upload?
+If checked, Duet's web based control interface will be opened in the default browser once the upload has completed.

 ### Notes
 Part of this plugin were derived from the excellent cb2cm plugin: https://github.com/jkmnt/cb2cm.